rajatgirotra/study/cpp/CPP_NEW/RValueReferences/8_README.txt

     return namedT;
 }

-3) Again No GOOD.. the problem now is that if the argument passed to factory() is an rvalue reeference, then inside the factory method it will be treated as an lvalue (becuase it has a name), and we will be never be able to call the move c'tor for T.
+3) Again No GOOD.. the problem now is that if the argument passed to factory() is an rvalue reference, then inside the factory method it will be treated as an lvalue (because it has a name), and we will be never be able to call the move c'tor for T.

 To solve this C++11 has introduced two new rules regarding rvalue references.

-So the perfect forwarding problem is to forward the object in the same way is it received by the wrapper function factory(), ie. to pass it as an lvalue if an lvalue is recieved or pass it as in rvalue if an rvalue is recieved.
+So the perfect forwarding problem is to forward the object in the same way is it received by the wrapper function factory(), ie. to pass it as an lvalue if an lvalue is received or pass it as in rvalue if an rvalue is recieved.